-If you won't be using the bread crumbs immediately, put them in a food storage bag, seal, label with the date, and freeze.
+- If you won't be using the breadcrumbs immediately, put them in a food storage bag, seal it, label with the date, and freeze.

-To make buttered bread crumbs, mix 1 cup of soft bread crumbs with 2 tablespoons of melted butter.
+- To make buttered bread crumbs, mix 1 cup of soft bread crumbs with 2 tablespoons of melted butter.
 Toss or stir with a fork to thoroughly coat the crumbs with the melted butter.
 If you are adding them to a macaroni and cheese or another casserole, at this point you can put them on top of the casserole.

-- To toast the soft buttered bread crumbs, put them in a nonstick pan over medium heat.
-Cook, stirring constantly, until browned and somewhat crisp.
+- To toast the soft buttered bread crumbs for other uses, put them in a nonstick pan over medium heat on the stovetop.
+Cook, stirring constantly until browned and somewhat crisp.
 Now they are ready to top any dish and will retain their crunch longer than plain dry breadcrumbs.

-- Toss torn or cubed bread pieces with about 2 tablespoons of olive oil for every 1 1/2 to 2 cups.
+- Toss torn or cubed bread pieces with about 2 tablespoons of olive oil for every 1 1/2 to 2 cups of bread.